IoT & ICT

 Horizontally the chain of entities such as generators, distribution networks, data centers, the people and processes need to be addressed.
 While vertically Kiwa possesses in depth knowledge of specific markets that are paramount to renewable energy systems.
 Some examples of Kiwa’s expertise are distribution and storage of energy, appliances such as heat pumps and HVAC systems and gas distribution networks.
 Kiwa also has a full fletched scheme (Kiwa RARS) which certifies secure remote access of systems, which is an important aspect of smart energy systems.

 Addressing a complex and multi-layered landscape/chain of interactions, processes and technologies requires multiple types of skills, types of expertise and methods which need to be well coordinated depending on the goal.
 At Kiwa we have all the necessary types of expertise under one roof because of our involvement in a variety of global industries.
 We are deeply involved in various market segments of the energy industry and has the experts available in every field.
 Naturally, we are your partner in tackling challenges in complex chains that make up renewable energy systems.
 From more abstract to very specific expertise in the energy sector, we have it all under one roof.

 Global services in the field of IoT & ICT

 By taking the recent cybersecurity trends into account, Kiwa developed the Remote Access for Remote Services (RARS) scheme, also known as K21048.
-The RARS scheme is a collection of tests set up by Kiwa that focusses on different kinds of systems that are connected to the web; the so-called Internet of Things (IoT).Show
+The RARS scheme is a collection of assessments set up by Kiwa that focusses on different types of systems that are remotely accessible.Show

 The ISAE 3402 is an assurance report for organisations that want to demonstrate they are in control over their IT and that their processes are arranged and executed properly.
 Kiwa has years of experience in information security and certification in different industriesShow